kubb-labs/kubb/docs/introduction.md

 Swagger/OpenAPI has been used a lot as a contract between frontend and backend teams, this was the same for the last couple of projects I did.
 Every project is different so it always came down in choosing one of the provided <a href="https://tools.openapis.org/categories/code-generators.html">code generators</a> or the default one of <a href="https://swagger.io/tools/swagger-codegen/">Swagger</a>.
 But that wasn't enough for my needs 🙁.

 Main features ✨:
-- Every client is it's own package
+- Every generated client(React-Query, MSW, Zod, ...) is contained in it's own package.
-- Clean code that follows the examples of the client(no extra un-needed boilerplate code)
+- Clean code that follows the examples of the client(no extra un-needed boilerplate code).
 - Out-of-box <a href="https://www.typescriptlang.org/">TypeScript</a> (with JSDoc) support.
-- Easy code base and open-source first
+- Open-source first.
-- Plugins system like Rollup and other tools work
+- Plugins system based on Rollup, ESBuild,
-- CLI
+- CLI support.

 ## Installation